 E-Bikes in Eugene

 Electric bicycles (e-bikes) play an important role in Eugene's transportation landscape.
-They provide a low cost, energy efficient, and emission-free transportation option.
+They provide a low cost and energy efficient transportation option with low-to-no emissions.
 They also provide physical and health benefits.
 Using an e-bike to complete daily trips, such as to the store or to a place of work, is a great way to help the City meet its goals for reducing community fossil fuel use and greenhouse emissions.
 Growing in popularity, they also help the City meet its goal of increasing the use of active modes of transportation!

 Why E-Bikes / Benefits of E-Bikes